Exemption based on VAT

 To benefit from the exemption based on VAT in France, you must be in one of the following situations:

-If the company exceeds the threshold, it is subject to VAT on 1er overrun day.
+If the company benefiting from the exemption exceeds this threshold, it shall be subject to VAT from 1er overrun day.

 For other activities:

-In order to benefit from the VAT exemption, one of the following situations must be present:
+In order to benefit from the exemption from VAT, one of the following situations must be present:

-If the company exceeds the threshold, it is subject to VAT on 1er overrun day.
+If the company benefiting from the exemption exceeds this threshold, it shall be subject to VAT from 1er overrun day.

 Example :

-If the company had started its activity on 14 May 2024 and had achieved a turnover of €13,000 between 14 may 2024 and 31 december 2024, its turnover for 2024 had to be calculated in proportion to the time it was active.
-For 2024, the turnover calculated pro rata to the operating time is equal to the turnover of the company multiplied by the number of days in 1 year and divided by the number of days between the date of creation of the company and the end of the year: (€13,000 x 365)/232 = €20,453.
+If an author not engaged in the business of delivering works and assigning copyrights had started his business on 14 May 2025 and had achieved a turnover of €13,000 between 14 may 2025 and 31 december 2025, its turnover for 2025 had to be calculated in proportion to the time it was active.
+Thus for the year 2025, the turnover calculated pro rata to the operating time is equal to the turnover of the company multiplied by the number of days in 1 year and divided by the number of days between the date of creation of the company and the end of the year: (€13,000 x 365)/232 = €20,453.

-The VAT exemption system is applicable at one of the following times depending on how the company indicates its desire to benefit from the French exemption:
+The VAT exemption system is applicable at one of the following times, depending on how the company indicates its desire to benefit from the exemption:

 The exemption from VAT is applicable to sales and services where the company does not exceed certain turnover thresholds.
 However, there are a few transactions in which the VAT exemption does not apply.